MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 Roles are defined for a specific cluster, database, table, materialized view, or function.
 When defined for a cluster, the role applies to all databases in the cluster.
 When defined for a database, the role applies to all tables in the database.

 > [!NOTE]
-> ARM permissions, such as being a subscription owner or a cluster owner, grant access to Azure Data Explorer resources in the control plane.
-To access the data within Azure Data Explorer, the separate data plane permissions described in this document are required.
+> ARM permissions, such as being a subscription owner or a cluster owner, grant access to resources in the control plane.
+To access data within Azure Data Explorer, the separate data plane permissions described in this document are required.

 ## Roles and permissions